Jayne Bernasconi - Owner

 Jayne is an E-RYT-500 (experienced registered yoga teacher - 500 hours) through Yoga Alliance and has a Masters of Arts in Dance Education from Teachers College, Columbia University.
-She has been a leader in the field of dance and yoga for more than 35 years.
-She has been teaching yoga since 1989 and is the proud owner of Yoga On York, a studio devoted to helping others find inner peace and harmony amongst the craziness of life.
-Jayne has been seen flying through the air (all over the country) with her aerial dance company, Air Dance Bernasconi, from 2000-2011, and is the author of three books on yoga, aerial dance and aerial yoga.
+She has been a leader in the field of dance and yoga for more than 38 years and has been teaching yoga since 1988.
+Jayne has been seen flying through the air (all over the country) with her aerial dance company, Air Dance Bernasconi, from 2000-2020, and is the author of three books on yoga, aerial dance and aerial yoga.
 With a love for movement, Jayne cross-pollinated aerial dance and yoga to invent Aerial Yoga BT™ in 2002.
 It was first piloted and introduced at the International Aerial Dance Festival in Boulder, Colorado where it was a huge success.
 She has completed 11 Para Yoga Master Trainings with her teacher, Yogarupa Rod Stryker and has made pilgrimages to India and Brazil to develop her spiritual growth.
 She is initiated into the Sri Vidya tradition of the Himalayan Masters.
 Jayne is on faculty in the Department of Dance at Towson University where she teaches yoga and aerial dance.
 Complete CV

 Jessica found yoga in 2002, and immediately appreciated it as a salve to her profession of social work.
 In 2009, Jessica was able to realize a dream of becoming a yoga teacher.
 She completed her 500-hour teacher training in New York City at YogaWorks, learning an alignment-based mix of several yoga styles, with many inspiring teachers, including Jennie Arthur, Jodie Rufty and Sarah Bell.
 Pursuing a passion for yoga as a path to a quiet mind and a better world, Jessica completed Restorative Yoga training with Jillian Pransky and Prenatal, Postnatal and Baby and Me Yoga training with Mary Barnes.
 In addition to being a yoga teacher, she is a licensed clinical social worker and a mother of three children.